Rahulcdry07/PDF2JSON/docs/GITHUB_MCP_INTEGRATION.md

 # GitHub MCP Integration Guide

-This document explains how to use the GitHub MCP integration for the PDF2JSON project.
+This document explains how to use the GitHub MCP integration for the EstimateX project.

 ## Overview